umut-firat/react-auth-context/README.md

 # React Auth Context

-This is an implementation of simple token authentication with react and react router.
+This is an implementation of simple token authentication with React using latest features of React Router.

-## TODO

-- [ ] Use react router loader